 Cardozo BMI Entertainment and Media Law Moot Court Competition

 The Cardozo BMI Entertainment and Media Law Moot Court Competition is hosted by the Benjamin N. Cardozo School of Law Moot Court Honor Society.
 In 1987, marked the beginning of BMI’s (Broadcast Music, Inc.) involvement and co-sponsorship of the competition.
 Since these early beginnings, the competition has grown to 30 teams.
 In addition, the competition has drawn top judges and lawyers to offer their insight to the competitors.

 How to Join

 The Gaubatz Competition is comprised of both a written and an oral component.
-Competitors register in pairs, file an appellate brief, and argue in at least three oral rounds.
+Competitors register in pairs, file an appellate brief, and argue in at least two oral rounds.
 The top sixteen, two-person teams go on to compete in a single-elimination, bracketed competition, which culminates in a final, evening round that is open to all competitors, students, professors, alumni, and the general public.

 Other Ways to Get Involved